brandondrew/prawn-html/README.md

 end
 ```

-More details in this blogpost: [generate PDF from HTML](https://www.blocknot.es/2021-08-20-rails-generate-pdf-from-html/)
+More details are available in this blogpost: [generate PDF from HTML](https://www.blocknot.es/2021-08-20-rails-generate-pdf-from-html/)

-## Do you like it?
+## Do you like this?
 Star it!

 If you use this component just star it.
 A developer is more motivated to improve a project when there is some interest.